andrzejenne/bsc-notes-test/README.md

 * There is no confirmation dialog for remove note actions.
 * There are no validations for url parameters.
 * Tests are mostly generated stubs, which were fixed accordingly.
 Generally tests require vast amount of coding to fullfill 100% code coverage.
+* No animations - Is this really issue ?

+## Used programming techniques and packages

+### packages

+* @angular/cli for app scaffolding
+* @angular/material for UI
+* hammerjs for gestures
+* @ngx-translate for dynamic translations

+### techniques

+* native angular DI in services
+* native angular routing
+* repository pattern in notes.service
+* component inheritance (too bad template is not automatically inherited, it must be reincluded)
+* entity definition by class instead of interface

+## Programming skills
+* return to angular in just 1 day
+* refactoring, see commits
+* to be revealed yet

+## Personal skills
+* reading stackoverflow, documentations, googling for getting some help
+* to be revealed yet

+## Linux skills
+* use 10 years old laptop with 3GB of RAM to make it happen.
+(Just make sure, you are not short on resources.)

 ## Code scaffolding